 Here we’ll go over the pros and cons of both hosting provides so you can determine which is better.
-There’s no clear cut winner here, so you really have to consider what matters to you with a host.
-We promise to help distinguish the two so that you’ll know which one is best for you.
+There’s no clear cut winner here.
+But I promise to help distinguish the two so that you’ll know which one is best for you.

 Templates and Styles:

 - Weebly contains many different templates to choose from and they are always adding to the list.
 There are currently over 100 templates available with your plan, plus there are many third-party premium Weebly themes that you can purchase to add to your website.

 - The Weebly templates are more minimalist, which is very different from the Squarespace templates, but that isn’t necessarily a bad thing.
 If you’re looking for a simpler website, then this could be a benefit.